Fracton Spin Liquid and Exotic Frustrated Phases in Ising-like Octochlore Magnets: Frustrated Chains Phase ( T1g )

 These arguments illustrate how spin ice arises from coupling intersecting ferromagnetic chains by condensation of spinon bound states.
-One may then wonder what type of CSL might be produced by a different pattern of spinon condensation at the opposite end of the frustrated chains phase, with $\cramped{J_1 < 0}$.
+The natural next question is what type of CSL is produced by a different pattern of spinon condensation at the opposite end of the frustrated chains phase, with $\cramped{J_1 < 0}$.
 As $\cramped{J_1/J_{2a} \to -1/2}$, the \emph{triple spinon} $\cramped{(\pm\pm\pm)}$ bound states, shown in \cref{fig:spinon_interactions}(e), condense into the vacuum.
-This yields a new CSL with completely distinct physics to spin ice, which we explore in detail in the next section.
+Generalizing the above arguments, it is clear that this will result in a CSL which is not a string-net, but rather constructed from ``cages'' of straight edges intersecting in trios at corners and whose quasiparticles carry quadrupolar charges.
+This yields the fractonic X-cube CSL, the topic of \cref{sec:fracton_CSL}, with completely distinct physics to spin ice but whose properties can also be readily deduced from the spinon bound state condensation picture.